Leader: John Stevens

 All told, we only took an additional 45 minutes besides our brief breakfast, fuel, and bridge outage stops.

-We arrived at the trailhead at 11am to a multitude of bugs bug also a climbing party of two who had just made the Adams “Go”.
+We arrived at the trailhead at 11am to a multitude of bugs but also a climbing party of two who had just made the Adams “Go”.
 Both gentlemen provided us additional confidence that the route was still there if we wanted it.
-With our spirits buoyed by the good news, we hit the trail at 11:30am with barely a cloud in the sky we left the bugs in our dust.
-We enjoyed a beautiful 6 mile hike up through a classic Cascade Forest until breaking out into the meadows.
+With our spirits buoyed by the good news, we hit the trail at 11:30am with nary a cloud in the sky we left the bugs in our dust.
+We enjoyed a beautiful 6 mile hike up through a classic Cascade Forest while breaking out into the meadows around 3 miles in.

-We ran into one party that was coming down from above and made small talk.
-They had just spent the morning on a small morraine lake in the higher elevations, having fun.
-Thinking not much of it, we said our goodbyes and headed uphill but immediately ran into a USFS Ranger moving downhill pretty quickly.
-Come to find out, the previous group had partied on the morraine and had left behind an inflatable Unicorn Floatie that they then abandoned as they departed.
+We encountered one party that was coming down from above and made small talk.
+They had just spent the morning on a small lake in the higher elevations, having fun.
+Thinking not much of it, we said our goodbyes and headed uphill but immediately ran into a USFS Ranger, moving downhill pretty quickly.
+Come to find out, the previous group had partied, trashed the mountain, and had left behind an inflatable Unicorn Floatie that they then abandoned as they departed.
 The Ranger asked us for our backcountry permits, and we showed him.
 He was in a mood to lay down the law out there and I don’t blame him.
+I’m glad we had our backcountry permits in hand.

-After a minor 150′ headwall we navigated in approach shoes (with very poor footing), we established our high camp by 3pm by the lake.
+After some nice above-treeline hiking with great views, we navigated a minor 150′ headwall in our approach shoes (with very poor footing), we established our high camp by 3pm by the lake.
 We relaxed, lounged, divided ropes and got situated for our summit attempt.
 We huddled down for around and hour as some rain and thunder came through the area, which was a precursor to our summit day.
 We were pleased with our new Nemo Kodiak tents, which performed tremendously throughout the trip.

 June 26, 2023 – Day 3